KMVanesa/Uber-Bus-App/infra-front-end/README.md

 * `terraform init`
 * `terraform apply -auto-approve`
 * Enter your AWS Security Creds and Change Elastic IP to yours and approve the changes
-* Access the API from your Elastic IP
+* Access the APP from your Elastic IP